The Parameter Reference (aka IO Reference)

 Const:CameraSelector/0/CameraName

-Returns the value of the constant called "CameraName" in the first row (index 0) of the constant set "CameraSelector".
+Returns the value of the constant "CameraName" in the first row (index 0) of the constant set "CameraSelector."

 Const:CameraSelector/{Var:CameraIndex:Current:Offset:-1}/CameraName

 This retrieves the value of the constant CameraName from the row in the CameraSelector constant set, as indicated by the CameraIndex variable.
-If the CameraIndex variable is set to 1, it refers to the first row (index 0), because the variable's value is reduced by one when inserted as the value for the row index. (:Current:Offset:-1)
+If the CameraIndex variable is set to 1, it refers to the first row (index 0), as the variable's value is reduced by one when inserted as the row index (:Current:Offset:-1).

-Modifiers are used by certain Parameter References to access additional information from the parameter or present the data in a different format.
-Modifiers are simply appended to the Parameter reference like so:
+Modifiers are used by certain Parameter References to access additional information or present the data in a different format.
+Modifiers are simply appended to the Parameter reference like this:

 ParameterReference:Modifier1:Modifier2 ...

 Not all Parameter types support all modifiers.
-Reactor will actively limit the selection based on your Parameter Selection in the helper window.
+Reactor will limit the selection based on your Parameter selection in the helper window.

 ModifierCommentDCVarConst